Vayansh/Multi-class-Prediction-of-Obesity-Risk/README.md

 # Multi-class-Prediction-of-Obesity-Risk

 ## Description:
-This project focuses on predicting obesity risk using multiclass classification techniques.
-The dataset utilized in this project was generated from a deep learning model trained on the Obesity or Cardiovascular Disease (CVD) risk dataset provided on the Kaggle Playground problem.
+This project is centered on predicting multiclass obesity risk.
+It involves comprehensive data visualization techniques to elucidate the characteristics of the dataset.
+Furthermore, the project entails training and fine-tuning multiple machine-learning models to achieve optimal predictive performance.

 ## Approach: